| INTERNATIONAL TRADE AND BUSINESS | |||||

 5 |

-| Program Outcomes | |||||||||||||
+| Program Outcomes | ||||||||||

-| 4) To be able to comprehend the necessity of international competition and the unique business practices of different countries. | |||||||||||||
+| 3) Explains the necessity of international competition and compares business practices specific to different countries and markets. | ||||||||||

 | No Effect | 1 Lowest | 2 Average | 3 Highest |